LotteSuz/programmeerproject/PROCESS.md

 ## Day 9
 During our team meeting Marijn gave me feedback for my model structure for the webshop.
 I decided to create my own manytomany model, and began restoring the webshop functionality using these models.

+## Day 10
+My biggest priority for this week is to finish the webshop (today), and to display events from my model in the calendar.
+Members should be able to enroll for these events and get an overview of classes they plan to attend to.
+During the standup the others agreed the calendar functionality will be the biggest challenge, because there is little documentation on fullcalendar in combination with django.

+## Day 11
+Today I looked up documentation on how to display events in the calendar.
+I decided to use a buildin function with django, but unfortunately this did not work.
+The others could not help me with this, since they had no experience with fullcalendar.

+## Day 12
+With help of Marijn I finally managed to display events in the calendar.
+After getting this to work, it was easier to implement other functions around the events.
+Members can now select a class, enroll for it, and see their personal overview of classes.
+There is still some finetuning to do, but the most important aspects of the calendar work now.